Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Keep up with evolving technologies and stay at the forefront of domestic and international criminal justice practices with our master’s program in criminal justice.

 Today’s legal decisions directly influence the creation of public policy.
 Explore this intricate relationship in the Law and Public Policy specialization.
 Examine the vital legal knowledge available to public policy practitioners as you examine legal concepts, cases, and current trends in law and policy.

-Estimated time to completion is 21 months.
-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+This sequence represents the minimum time to completion.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 Students in this course are introduced to contemporary views and theories of maladaptive and criminal behavior.
 They examine a broad conceptualization of criminal behavior from an interdisciplinary perspective as well as theories and application of criminal profiling.
 Students also explore specific views of criminal behavior germane to groups, such as psychopaths, serial offenders, and sexually violent predators.
 At the end of this course, students will have an understanding of the theories and practices that are the foundations of the field of criminology.